Scholarships & Financial Assistance

 The Doris Curry Bursary was endowed in 1984 by Mrs. Doris Curry of Ottawa, Ontario.
 The income is to be used to assist a continuing undergraduate student who has completed at least one semester at the University with good academic standing.
 The bursary shall be awarded on the basis of academic performance and financial need to a student who is not in receipt of other University scholarship or bursary support.

-Established in 2015 by Dorothy Walker Robbins.
-To be awarded to two returning basketball, volleyball, soccer, cross country or swimming female varsity athletes.
-The recipients must be in good academic standing with a minimum 80% average, and present strong leadership qualities in the university and community.
-The recipients will be chosen by the Director of Athletics in consultation with head coaches of female varsity athletic programs.
+Established in 2020 by Dorothy Walker Robbins.
+To be awarded to a returning female basketball, volleyball, soccer, cross country or swimming varsity athlete.
+The recipient must be in good academic standing with a minimum 3.50 GPA, and present strong leadership qualities in the university and community.
+The recipient will be chosen by the Director of Athletics in consultation with the head coach of the female varsity athletic program.

 Award | Eligibility: Athletics